johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   This is a remarkable insight into the nature of consciousness.
   Mindfulness can shown that which is away of unpleasant sensation is the same and feels the same as that which is aware of pleasant sensation.
   There really is a kind of equanimity to consciousness, which is liberating.

+- Goal of mediation: (if there is a goal) Is to give up the automatic struggle and acquire the ability to leave things as they are.

+- Mediation: Its not something your doing.
+Its something your ceasing to do.
+Your ceasing to be distracted by thought.
+ITs acually not an inwardness, but an openness.
+Open to the world by paying attention.

+- Its important to make a freind of your mind.
+Its really all you have.
+Got to know it for whats it is: An open space where things (sensations/thoughts/feelings) appear.

 # Strict with yourself, Lenient with others (Extreme Ownership)